Supported by ISUOG and chaired by Prof Antonia Testa, Prof Tom Bourne and Dr Luca Savelli, this course is presented by 'Marathon for Solidarity'.

 Professor Tom Bourne

-Current ISUOG President, 2020 and 2021 Virtual World Congress Technical Congress Chair, 2022 World Congress Co-Chair, Executive Committee, Bids Committee, Finance & Risk Committee, Nominations Committee
+ISUOG President 2020 - 2022, Virtual World Congress Technical Congress Chair 2020 and 2021, 2022 World Congress Co-Chair, Executive Committee, Finance & Risk Committee, Nominations Committee

 His principal research interest is diagnostics in early pregnancy and gynaecology including the IOTA, IETA, IDEA and MUSA studies, microbiome, metabolomics, novel biomarkers, and AI.
 His interests include the psychology of pregnancy loss and physician welfare including studies with the BMA and RCOG.